Last modify 13 April 2016.

 ROM and Cartridge Port

+The single cartridge port sits above the ROMs.
 The American Tutor has two 28-pin ROMs, 32K in one and 16K in the other for a total of 48K ROM.
 (The box insists only 32K, which is probably based on the early Pyuuta and Grandstand Tutor systems which lacked a BASIC ROM.)
 Both the Pyuuta and the Pyuuta Mk II have single ROMs; the Pyuuta has the original 32K firmware and the Pyuuta Mk II has the later American firmware.

 The Tomy BIOS (my term) resides in ROM 1 (labeled "Tutor-1" on most American Tutors I've seen and the Pyuuta Mk II).
-This is a 32K unit (my serial: 135 RA, 8333G46) and contains the lowest level routines used by the Tomy OS, including the system jump table, title screen, menu, cartridge library routines, GRAPHIC mode code and GBASIC.
+This is a 32K unit (markings: 135 RA, 8333G46) and contains the lowest level routines used by the Tomy OS, including the system jump table, title screen, menu, cartridge library routines, GRAPHIC mode code and GBASIC.
 On the later firmware of the (presumed) UK late model Tutor, USA Tomy Tutor and the Pyuuta Mk II, GBASIC has been bowdlerized into a smaller variant to make room for a full GPL interpreter (although there is no GPL for the Pyuuta Mk II to run because it lacks the second ROM).
 The BIOS is 100% 9995 machine language and is tremendously fast.
 I have no idea what version of the BIOS lurks in the original UK Grandstand Tutor.

 On the Pyuuta Mk II and the Tomy Tutor, but not the Pyuuta, GBASIC and the MONitor seem to get banked out when a cartridge is installed (in fact, the MONitor is entirely inaccessible; the user is dumped back into the menu).
 This behaviour is still being investigated and is probably controlled by the Custom Logic Array.
 On the Pyuuta, G-BASIC does not seem to be affected.

-The 16K ROM 2 (my serial: 3G1, 3128C75) contains the GPL-based Tomy BASIC ROM, which based on analysis seems to be a modified port of TI Extended BASIC (read our analysis).
+The 16K ROM 2 (markings: 3G1, 3128C75) contains the GPL-based Tomy BASIC ROM, which based on analysis seems to be a modified port of TI Extended BASIC (read our analysis).
 Unlike the TI 99/4A, which was hobbled by maddeningly slow serial access to its GROMs, there are no "GROMs" per se in the Tutor, and the BASIC ROM is accessed like any other ROM as fast as the bus will permit.
 Thus, although not as speedy as a fully native system, Tomy BASIC outruns TI BASIC by a large margin.

 Custom Logic Array and the SN76489AN Digital Complex Sound